MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/encryption.md

 [Azure's confidential
 computing](https://azure.microsoft.com/en-us/solutions/confidential-compute/)
-initiative provides tools and technology to create trusted execution environments (TEEs) or encryption mechanisms to secure data in use.
+initiative provides tools and technology to create trusted execution environments (TEEs) or other encryption mechanisms to secure data in use.

 ## Azure Key Vault